-Save Money by Increasing Attic Insulation in Miami
+Save Money with Attic Insulation Installation in Miami

-Having the proper amount of insulation in your attic can make your Miami home cozier all year long.
-Increased energy efficiency could also help you save money on energy expenses.
+Having the proper amount of insulation in your attic can make your Miami home more comfortable throughout the year.
+Higher energy efficiency could also help you save money on heating and cooling expenses.

-You can check existing insulation to learn if you have a sufficient amount in your attic.
-If it’s shallower than 7” deep, your home is doesn’t have enough insulation.
+You can measure existing insulation to determine if you have enough in your attic.
+If it’s shallower than 7” deep, your Miami home is underinsulated.
 In Miami, 13-14” deep is recommended.

 Enhancing your insulation levels could positively affect your energy bills, saving you up to 20 percent.** It can be a vapor barrier against humidity, stop air leaks and may lessen wear and tear on your HVAC system.

 Types of Attic Insulation

 There are three kinds of attic insulation—spray foam, loose fill and batt.

 Spray foam insulation mixes liquids that expand into a foam on contact.
 Closed- or open-cell applications can be used in attics.